Pauilargia/whack-a-mole-game/README.md

   - Hans Topo: Subtracts all the points from the score and the game is over.

-The goal of the game is to get als many points as possible in one single minute.
+The goal of the game is to get as many points as possible in one single minute.